CiscoSecurity/tr-05-serverless-qualys-ioc/README.md

 ### CTIM Mapping Specifics

-Each Qualys IOC event produces a single `Sighting`, a single `Indicator`, a list of `Judgements` (may be empty) and corresponding `Relations` between them.
+Each Qualys IOC event produces a single `Sighting`, a single `Indicator`, a list of `Judgements` (may be empty) and the corresponding `Relations` between them.

 #### `Sighting`